Sports for socially vulnerable children and youth (Phase II)

 Sports can make a valuable contribution to society and to the health of children and youth as stress and aggression are reduced.
 Cultural and social inequalities do not matter.
 Rather, children and youth are educated about integration and fair play through sports.
 They learn to value others, respect each other, and acquire the ability to integrate into a group.
 Sports create identification and thus connect children and youth from different social strata.

-In this project, Hilfswerk Austria International organizes weekly soccer games and handball games for Lebanese and Syrian children and youth in connection with psychosocial support.
+In this project, Hilfswerk Austria International organizes weekly sports trainings in various ball sports (football, volleyball, handball, basketball) for Lebanese and Syrian children and youth, combined with psychosocial assistance.

 - Developing a peaceful and inclusive society by promoting conflict prevention and peace-building in Lebanon